laaraujo/ccna-notes/README.md

 * [Intro to Cisco IOS CLI](./contents/intro_to_cisco_cli/)

 ## Network node icons
-The following are the icons we'll see implemented to reference network nodes in diagrams
+The following are the icons use in some diagrams from [Jeremy's IT Lab](https://www.youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ) I used in this repo:

 ![icon_glossary](/docs/node_icons.png)

 ## Sources